-Relationship between the Director of Customer and Corporate Services

-(the s151 OfficerChief Financial Officer) and internal audit
+Relationship between the Director of Customer and Corporate Services (the Chief Financial Officer) and internal audit

-- In recognition of the statutory duties of the council's Director of Customer and Corporate Services (the Director) for internal audit, this protocol has been adopted to form the basis for a sound and effective working relationship between the director and internal audit. - (i) The Head of Internal Audit (HoIA) will seek to maintain a positive and effective working relationship with the director. - (ii) Internal audit will review the effectiveness of the council's systems of control, governance, and risk management and report its findings to the director (in addition to the Audit and Governance Committee). - (iii) The director will be asked to comment on those elements of internal audit's programme of work that relate to the discharge of his/hertheir statutory duties.
-In devising the annual audit plan and in carrying out internal audit work, the HoIA will give full regard to the comments of the director.

-- (v) The director will notify the HoIA of any concerns that he/shethey may have about control, governance, or suspected fraud and corruption and may require internal audit to undertake further investigation or review. - (vi) The HolA will be responsible for ensuring that internal audit is provided in accordance with proper practice. - (vii) If the HoIA identifies any shortfall in resources which may jeopardise the ability to provide an opinion on the council's control environment, then they he/she will make representations to the director, as well as to the Audit and Governance Committee.
+- 1 In recognition of the statutory duties of the council's Director of Customer and Corporate Services (the Director), this protocol has been adopted to form the basis for a sound and effective working relationship between the director and internal audit. - (i) The Head of Internal Audit (HoIA) will seek to maintain a positive and effective working relationship with the director. - (ii) Internal audit will review the effectiveness of the council's systems of control, governance, and risk management and report its findings to the director (in addition to the Audit and Governance Committee). - (iii) The director will be asked to comment on those elements of internal audit's programme of work that relate to the discharge of their statutory duties.
+In devising the annual audit plan and in carrying out internal audit work, the HoIA will give full regard to the comments of the director. - (iv) The HoIA will notify the director of any matter that in the HoIA's professional judgement may have implications for the director in discharging their statutory responsibilities. - (v) The director will notify the HoIA of any concerns that they may have about control, governance, or suspected fraud and corruption and may require internal audit to undertake further investigation or review. - (vi) The HoIA will be responsible for ensuring that internal audit is provided in accordance with proper practice. - (vii) If the HoIA identifies any shortfall in resources which may jeopardise the ability to provide an opinion on the council's control environment, then they will make representations to the director, as well as to the Audit and Governance Committee. - (viii) The HoIA will report to the Director of Customer and Corporate Services (and the Audit and Governance Committee) any instances where internal audit independence or objectivity is likely to be compromised, together with any planned remedial action. - (ix) The HoIA will report to the Director of Customer and Corporate Services (and the Audit and Governance Committee) any instances where audit work has not conformed to the code of ethics and/or the standards.
+This includes the reasons for non-conformance and the possible impact on the audit opinion.

-- (viii) The HoIA will report to the Director of Customer and Corporate Services (and the Audit and Governance Committee) any instances where internal audit independence or objectivity is likely to be compromised, together with any planned remedial action. - (ix) The HolA will report to the Director of Customer and Corporate Services (and the Audit and Governance Committee) any instances where audit work has not conformed to the code of ethics and/or the standards.
-This includes the reasons for non-conformance and the possible impact on the audit opinion. - (x) The director will protect and promote the independence and rights of internal audit to enable it to conduct its work effectively and to report as necessary.
+(x) The director will protect and promote the independence and rights of internal audit to enable it to conduct its work effectively and to report as necessary.